aframevr/aframe/docs/components/material.md

 ### `standard`

-The `standard` material is the default material.
+The `standard` shader is the default material shader.
 It uses the physically-based [THREE.MeshStandardMaterial][standard].

 #### Properties